- Footnotes in History -

 ----------------------

-Postscript - Kentucky went on to win the SEC Tournament that year by beating Auburn (84-18), Georgia Tech (75-53) and Tulane (55-38)., despite Alex Groza being less than effective with a lame back.
+Postscript - Kentucky went on to win the SEC Tournament that year by following their Vanderbilt victory by beating Auburn (84-18), Georgia Tech (75-53) and Tulane (55-38), despite Alex Groza being less than effective with a lame back.
 Kentucky went on to participate in the NIT that year, but Brannum was again missing from the traveling squad as he had decided to transfer to Michigan State.
 The following year, Brannum and the Spartans nearly upset Kentucky's Fabulous Five in a packed Jenison Fieldhouse.
 Brannum went on to play six years in the NBA.

 Return to top.